Start your free 3-day trial β€” no credit card required, full access included

 Soundsettings

-4. Exposing the inferior vena cava
+4. Mobilization of the liver from caudal; preparation at the inferior vena cava

 Video